Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/

 License information was derived automatically

-Employment Rate in Brazil increased to 58.50 percent in May from 58.20 percent in April of 2025.
+Employment Rate in Brazil remained unchanged at 58.80 percent in July.
 This dataset provides - Brazil Employment Rate- actual values, historical data, forecast, chart, statistics, economic calendar and news.